Abdulibraheem/Abdulibraheem/README.md

 - 👋 Hi, I’m @Abdulibraheem
 - 👀 I’m interested in Machine Learning & Web Development
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning Front-end Engineering and Python.
-- 💞️ I’m looking to collaborate on Front-end aspect of Webpages
-- 📫 How to reach me, send a DM on here or abdulsalamibraheem70@gmail.com
+- 📫 How to reach me, send a DM on here or yomade.ibraheem@gmail.com
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level         opportunities.
 - 💼 Job interests: Software Engineer, Front-end Engineer, or Machine Learning Engineer (Intern or Junior level).
 <!---